 4. Blog Effectively

 Notice that I didn’t just say to “blog.”
 Unfortunately many businesses have a blog (which is better than no blog at all) but they don’t have any plan to make their blog generate traffic and leads.
-An effective blog is cheap to do and can be HUGE for your overall inbound marketing success.
+A blog is cheap to do and can be a HUGE cost effective marketing idea for your overall success.